 Excerpt from ANDiDREW Torah Comics.
-Get the book or draw your own at TorahComics.com his
+Get the book or draw your own at TorahComics.com reunited after 22 years.
+On his way to Egypt,

-Yaakov that Yosef was still alive and ruling over Egypt and together (70 total) they all headed to Egypt.
-Yaakov and Yosef are reunited after 22 years.
+Yaakov that Yosef was still alive and ruling over Egypt and together (70 in total) they all headed and Yosef are

+Egypt.